cwi-dis/igor/doc/schema.md

 ## plugindata

 Contains per-plugin configuration data, such as the mapping of hardware network addresses (MAC addresses) to device names.
+Can also contain
+_action_ elements (for actions that are specific to the plugin implementation).
+These actions will run with all the access control rights of the plugin itself.

-See the descriptions of the individual plugins for details.
+See the descriptions of the individual plugins for details on per-plugin data.